GeorgeZard/astro-i18n_cms/README.md

 <a name="deployment"></a>

 ## Deployment

+### Testing Your Build Locally
-0. Before you deploy, it is recommended to test the build.
-Run `npm run build` to build the project.
-Once done, run `npm run preview` which you can access on http://localhost:4321/.
-This allows you to test your website as if it was deployed on your host.
+Before you deploy, it is recommended to test the build:
+1. Run `npm run build` to build the project
+2. Run `npm run preview` to preview the build at http://localhost:4321/
+3. This allows you to test your website as if it was deployed on your host

+### Deploying to Netlify
-1. Ensure the astro.config.mjs, client.json, robots.txt and \_redirects have been filled out and updated.
+1. Ensure the astro.config.mjs, client.json, robots.txt and \_redirects have been filled out and updated
-2. Netlify is the recommended hosting provider.
-If you choose another one, make sure to modify the `_redirects` code to handle the 404 page.
-Navigate to your Netlify Admin Panel, click _Add new site | Import an existing project_
+2. Navigate to your Netlify Admin Panel, click _Add new site | Import an existing project_
-3. Follow the instructions to connect your GitHub repository to Netlify and deploy.
+3. Follow the instructions to connect your GitHub repository to Netlify and deploy

+### Deploying to Cloudflare Pages
+This project includes configuration for deploying to Cloudflare Pages:

+1. **Prerequisites**:
+   - A Cloudflare account
+   - The Wrangler CLI installed (`npm install -g wrangler`)
+   - Logged in to Wrangler (`wrangler login`)

+2. **First-time Setup**:
+   - Create a new Cloudflare Pages project in the Cloudflare dashboard
+   - Set the project name to match the one in your wrangler.toml (default: "astro-i18n-cms")
+   - Set the build command to `npm run build`
+   - Set the build output directory to `dist`

+3. **Deployment Options**:
+   - **Manual Deployment**: Run `npm run deploy` to deploy your site
+   - **Production Deployment**: Run `npm run deploy:prod` to build and deploy to the main branch
+   - **Preview Deployment**: Run `npm run deploy:preview` to deploy to a preview branch (set BRANCH_NAME environment variable)

+4. **Continuous Deployment**:
+   - Connect your GitHub repository to Cloudflare Pages in the Cloudflare dashboard
+   - Cloudflare will automatically build and deploy your site when you push to your repository

+5. **Environment Variables**:
+   - Set any required environment variables in the Cloudflare Pages dashboard under Settings > Environment variables

+The project includes a `wrangler.toml` file with the necessary configuration for Cloudflare Pages deployment.

 <a name="acknowledgments"></a>